Acts Of Kindness Continue At Corner Perk Cafe

-LYDEN: Now, acts of kindness abound there.
-A nearby toll bridge has seen an increase in people paying for the car behind them, and Cooke estimates that about 100 people have come into the shop donating thousands of dollars for others.
+But publicity isn't the only thing that's increased, so have the acts of kindness.
+A nearby toll bridge in Hilton Head Island has seen an increase in people paying for the car behind them, and Cooke estimates that about 100 people have come into his coffee shop this year, donating thousands of dollars to others.

 "A lot of times it's like a chain reaction, where somebody will start it and leave a 5, a 10 or a 20," Cooke says.

 All of the attention and money has been great for business, Cooke admits, but it's customers' reactions that continue to floor him.
 He remembers one particularly frazzled woman, who forgot her money at home.

 "We're like, 'Actually, someone's paid for your drink already,' " Cooke recalls, "She just kind of like, broke down and was like, 'I really needed that today, that just gives me the encouragement and strength to go on,' which was just a blessing, you know."